 The cooperation of Sylff steering committee members is critical to the effective management of the Sylff fund, administration of the Sylff fellowship program, provision of fellowships to the “best and brightest” students with leadership potential and commitment to making the world a better place for all, and operation of other Sylff-related programs and activities.
-To ensure smooth implementation of the Sylff program and sound management of the fund, the Tokyo Foundation publishes the Sylff Operation Manual and distributes it to Sylff administrators.
+To ensure smooth implementation of the Sylff program and sound management of the fund, the Tokyo Foundation for Policy Research publishes the Sylff Operation Manual and distributes it to Sylff administrators.
 The Foundation also administers a new financial scheme that ensures the continuity of the program at institutions having difficulty generating sufficient investment income.
 In addition, the Foundation organizes Sylff administrators’ meetings to enable steering committee members and Foundation officers to discuss a broad range of issues concerning program operations, endowment management, and support programs.

 Initially published in 1998, the Sylff Operation Manual is regularly revised to reflect the changing needs of Sylff program operations.
 The Manual was most recently revised in July 2016.
 The latest update is intended to enable Sylff steering committee members to better deal with the current financial situation by expanding investment options.

 In the light of the ongoing low interest rates and financial uncertainty, the Tokyo Foundation for Policy Research and the Nippon Foundation jointly launched a new financial scheme in 2014.
 The new scheme was developed as an alternative to the conventional Sylff program, freeing participating institutions of their fund-management responsibilities and enabling them to focus on working with fellows.
 The Tokyo Foundation for Policy Research provides up to US$50,000 in fellowships each year to outstanding students at each participating institution.